-No downtime is needed after the microblading procedure.
+No downtime is needed after the microblading treatment.
 It takes precisely one-two weeks for eyebrows to heal after the microblading procedure.
 You will realize that the color is very light after the healing process; your skin will also have a milky opaque look.

-What to do before and After the Microblading Procedure?
+Before and After the Microblading Procedure

 Any professional painter will tell you that to get good results, it all boils down to proper preparations.
 That’s why they spend more time filling holes, sanding, ensuring that the edges are smooth, and applying the correct primer.
 Well, microblading is synonymous with painting to some extent.
 You will get good results when you prepare properly.

-- Don’t apply any facials 14 days before the procedure
+- Don’t apply any facials 14 days before the procedure.

 Is there Any Microblading Aftercare Instructions?